schneutzi-81/schneutzi-81.github.io/docs/index.md

 * Mentor European Program (AI) and helping a young group to talents to pitch they idea how they wanted
 * Finalist of 2 Global Hackathon with in NTT with the same Idea for the 3rd time
 * reaching with my Mananger a target with Microsoft even the target was not set.
-* presenting an Conversation AI with a Partner to Microsoft Global wihtout heavy preparating and doing very well
+* presenting an Conversation AI with a Partner to Microsoft Global wihtout heavy preparing and doing very well
+* learing Kitesurfing

 ### Business Development Manager for Microsoft & Workplace
 > *from 01.05.2019 - 01.09.2019, Dimension Data Germany Ag Co.
 KG, Hamburg* <br>

+* Beeing part of a teams for setting the the Microsoft Bussines in Dimension Data Germany Ag Co.
+KG
+* Beeing told by a colleague that he believes that he will work with Microsoft Technology because of me *

 ###  Solution Architect for Microsoft technologies
 > *from 01.06.2014 - 01.05.2019, Dimension Data Germany Ag Co.
 KG, Hamburg* <br>

-*Fast Track Program
-*
+* I founding new life time friends during Dimension Data Fast Track Program ins south Africa
+* Giving with my team a very personal presentation during Fast Track Program

-###  Microsoft IT Consultant
+###  Microsoft IT Cloud Consultant
 > *from 01.04.2011 - 01.05.2014, QSC AG/Info AG, Hamburg* <br>

-*Defin
+* Beeing leading part of a team building a private Microsoft Could
+* Learing how cloud project can fail
+* Being on of the early cloudconsultant who where looking up the definition of Cloud

 ###  Microsoft IT Consultant
 > *from 01.04.2011 - 01.05.2014, QSC AG/Info AG, Hamburg* <br>